FAQs: Role of Management Committee Members

 Q: Can Management Committee members be paid?

 A: Management Committee members are volunteers and are not paid a fee for their involvement, except in exceptional cases, but this is rarely the case.
-For further guidance, refer to CC11 Trustees expenses and payments.
+For further guidance, refer to Charity Commission guidance on payments to Trustees.